deepmancer/metabase-postgres-docker/README.md

   metabase_db_data:
 ```

+---

-## Script Breakdown
+## 📝 Script Breakdown

-### 1. Configuration
+### 1. Configure Your Environment

-The script starts by defining necessary variables for Metabase API access and Docker network details.
-Customize these variables according to your setup:
+Start by setting up your script with essential variables.
+Tailor these to match your Metabase setup and Docker network:

 ```bash
 METABASE_URL="http://localhost:3000/api"